-Shampoo is a fundamental hair care product for cleaning hair with a thick-consistency liquid.
-Though there are dry shampoos that are in powder-spray form, and others as bar soaps.
-We apply shampoo on wet hair.
+The shampoo is a fundamental hair care product for cleaning hair with a thick-consistency liquid.
+However, there are dry shampoos that are in powder-spray form, and others as bar soaps.
+We apply shampoo to wet hair.

 Why Do We Shampoo Our Hair?

 We wash hair as often as we choose.
 There is no definitive medical reason behind it, but history shows that we gain a lot from a regular shampooing routine, including benefits like:

 - Removing dirt and debris